mchlol/library/README.md

 - assign each book an id - *fixed - create a global variable and increment it on the book constructor so the id is always different and doesn't change when items are removed from the array*
 - Add a remove book function - *fixed: created the button and it's corresponding function on the **constructor**, get the index of the item in the array, and remove it with splice()*
 - change read status of book in library array on toggle - *fixed - created the toggle and function on the constructor - the function sets the read value to the opposite of itself on click*
-- Center the library 'cards' in the container
+- Center the library 'cards' in the container - *fixed-sort of: went through the two section classes and made sure they all matched.
+Haven't found a way to centre the grid children when there aren't enough to fill a row.*
 - Create form popup modal
 - Add a function to select & remove all selected books at once
 - Add a function to sort books by read, no. of pages, or alphabetically etc.